ChristianSiebke/DReaM-Driver-Reaction-Model/sim/doc/DoxyGen/Function/Markdown/Simulation/Input_Output/Scenario.md

 Unlike OpenSCENARIO we also allow some of these values to be stochastic.
 This is marked by adding a subtag  <Stochastics value="valuetype" stdDeviation="value" lowerBound="value" upperBound="value"/> to the <LanePosition> or <SpeedAction> tag.
 The stochastics tag is intended to be used as NormalDistribution, but it is up to each module using it to define the actual usage.
-The valuetype can either be s, offset, velocity or rate.
+The valuetype can either be s, offset (if inside LanePosition), velocity or rate (if inside SpeedAction).
 The value defined as attribute of the LanePosition/SpeedActionDynamics/AbsoluteTargetSpeed tag is then taken as mean value.
 The VisibilityAction is optional.
 If VisibilityAction is not defined the agent will be spawned.